DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 ---

-I looked at the frameworks that were provided to use and didn't want to use js but i also wanted to code a bit myself
+I looked at the frameworks that were provided to us and i did not like them. with wordpress/wix you (almost) cant code and didn't want to use js
+**but I wanted to code a bit myself and have control over my own code**

+so based on these (self imposed) requirements;
+I found these 2 frameworks
 - (I chose jekyll over hugo for greater custimisability)

-So I found these 2 frameworks where you at least have to code a bit yourself but do provide a template/theme:
 [jekyll](https://jekyllrb.com/) [chirpy theme](https://chirpy.cotes.page/) and [mediagoblin](https://mediagoblin.org/)

 ### mediagobin